 |Know Your Customer||yes||yes||yes||yes||x||x||x||yes||yes|

-*but no biometrics capabilities in house
+*but no biometrics capabilities in-house

-**available through partners
+**available through the partners

 Source: the data obtained directly from the sales representatives or taken from the corresponding websites.
 The frame is taken from the Quinlan & Associates Report

 As you might guess, the price correlates with the volume and number of transactions/operations capability on offer.
 Prices can also, in some cases, be negotiable.
-You can compare pricing rates by contacting vendors directly.
+You can compare pricing rates by contacting the above-mentioned “know your customer” service providers directly.

-Being a FinTech vendor, we constantly emphasize the importance of an API-first approach — and metaphorically call it the new ‘electricity’.
+Being a fintech vendor, we constantly emphasize the importance of an API-first approach — and metaphorically call it the new ‘electricity’.
 It is the only means by which to make a fast and cost-efficient integration, managing the solution from one instance.